×

 1. Quid Pro Quo Workplace Harassment

-4. If unwanted sexual comments or behavior become so pervasive and frequent that it impedes an employee’s ability to effectively work, this is known as a hostile work environment.
+If unwanted sexual comments or behavior become so pervasive and frequent that they impede an employee’s ability to work effectively, this is known as a hostile work environment.
 If you are experiencing the following, you could be a victim of a hostile work environment:

 • Display of sexually illicit or pornographic material at work that other employees are required to look at.